Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: Introduction

 \section{Introduction}

 Proteins form the basis of all biological processes and understanding them is critical to biological discovery, medical research and drug development.
-Fortunately, their three-dimensional structures often display modular organization across multiple scales, making them promising candidates for modeling in motif-based design spaces [\cite{bystroff1998prediction, mackenzie2017protein, swanson2022tertiary}].
+Their three-dimensional structures often display modular organization across multiple scales, making them promising candidates for modeling in motif-based design spaces [\cite{bystroff1998prediction, mackenzie2017protein, swanson2022tertiary}].
 Harnessing these coarser, lower-frequency building blocks is of great relevance to the investigation of the mechanisms behind protein evolution, folding and dynamics [\cite{Mackenzie2016}], and may be instrumental in enabling more efficient computation on protein structural data through coarse and latent variable modeling [\cite{kmiecik2016coarse, ramaswamy2021deep}].

-Deep learning models have been shown to produce representations that capture high-level patterns of the data [\cite{olah2018the}].
-Recent developments in learning architectures to protein structures demonstrates the remarkable capabilities of neural models in the domain of protein modeling and design [\cite{jumper2021highly, baek2021accurate, Ingraham2022, Watson2022}].
-Still, current state-of-the-art learning architectures often fail to incorporate inductive biases necessary for directly representing high-level components, such as coarsening of representations over the data domain.
+Recent developments in deep learning architectures applied to protein sequences and structures demonstrate the remarkable capabilities of neural models in the domain of protein modeling and design [\cite{jumper2021highly, baek2021accurate, Ingraham2022, Watson2022}].
+Still, current state-of-the-art architectures lack the structure and mechanisms to directly learn and operate on modular protein blocks.

-To fill this gap, we introduce Ophiuchus, a deep convolutional model that captures joint encodings of sequence-structure motifs of all-atom protein structures.
-Our model contracts representations over the sequence to produce compressed encodings in hierarchical fashion.
-To capture three-dimensional geometry effectively, we model features as irreducible representations of SO(3), introducing novel roto-translational equivariant neural architectures for multi-layer hourglass-shaped autoencoder.

-We ablate the reconstruction performance of different network layouts and compression settings.
-We investigate the learned latent space and show it to produce rich representations that are directly employable in structural interpolation.
-Finally, we deploy a diffusion model on the latent space of Ophiuchus to investigate the efficacy of a coarse-to-fine method to protein structures.

-Our main contributions are the following: \begin{itemize} \item \textbf{Deep Protein Autoencoding}: We introduce a new autoencoding model for protein sequence-structure representation, and offer an in-depth examination of its architecture through comprehensive ablation benchmarks.
-We showcase the unique effectiveness and versatility of our model's latent geometric representations in structural latent interpolation tasks.

-\item \textbf{Neural Architecture for Proteins}: We propose novel learning algorithms for efficiently operating on all standard protein heavy atoms while preserving the natural permutation invariance of particular side-chain atoms.
-We introduce numerous methods for coarsening, refining and mixing of protein sequence-structure, employing irreducible representations of SO(3) to contract and spawn 3D coordinates directly from features.